Funded by the EU

 Vue.js was used to create all of the interactions on the project since it offers a lot of functionality in a simple package.
 Mathjax and Mathlab javascript plugins were used for mathematical equations.

-We created a build process which prepared educational content for every platform.
-The exported content is uploaded on the repository, thus being readily available to the end users.
+We created a build process that prepared educational content for every platform.
+The exported content is uploaded to the repository, thus being readily available to the end-users.

 Accessibility was the absolute imperative of the project, and we delivered.

-There are many accessibility features woven in the app.
+There are many accessibility features woven into the app.
 Content is made with screen readers and other assistive technologies in mind.
 Every video comes with built-in subtitles (closed captioning).
-Going further, we provided an option for font size, enhanced contrast, and night theme.
+Going further, we provided an option for font size, enhanced contrast, and a night theme.

 Additionally, there is an option for enabling dyslexia-friendly font, that should help students with reading difficulties.